EMIR Reporting Requirements – What You File, When, and How to Get It Right

 In practice, the T+1 deadline is tight for complex OTC trades where confirmations may not finalise until T+2 or later.
 Most teams file a preliminary report at T+1 with the best available data, then submit a Correct action type once the trade is fully confirmed.
 This approach is standard practice and preferable to a late submission.

 Agreeing on who generates the UTI and communicating it to the other side before the T+1 deadline remains one of the biggest operational headaches.
 The waterfall logic is clear in the regulation, but implementing it across hundreds of counterparty relationships is a different matter.
 Some firms use bilateral agreements.
 Others rely on platform-level UTI generation via a CCP or trading venue.
 Many default to a generate-and-correct approach: each side submits with its own UTI and reconciles after.
+Large firms typically automate UTI generation and sharing via SWIFT or proprietary messaging; smaller firms rely on their dealer to provide the UTI.

-LEI Management
+LEI management

 A lapsed LEI causes immediate rejection.
 The counterparty’s LEI must be valid at the time of submission.
 Firms with large counterparty books run automated LEI validation checks before report submission.
 Some build this into their onboarding process as well, flagging counterparties whose LEIs are approaching expiry.